Minnesota State University, Mankato

 Veterans are welcomed at the state colleges and universities.
 If you’ve served in the armed forces, you might be eligible for help with paying for college.
 Stop by one of the on-campus veterans centers for information, support and assistance.
 Also, check with the campus financial aid office about benefits from the new Minnesota GI Bill.
 Or go to www.mymilitaryeducation.org.

-Intercollegiate Sports: Women's NCAA Division I hockey, Division II basketball, cross country, golf, soccer, softball, swimming, tennis, indoor and outdoor track, volleyball; mens' NCAA Division I hockey, Division II baseball, basketball, cross country, football, golf, indoor and outdoor track, wrestling.
+Intercollegiate Sports: Women's NCAA Division I hockey, Division II basketball, cross country, golf, soccer, softball, swimming and diving, tennis, indoor and outdoor track, volleyball; mens' NCAA Division I hockey, Division II baseball, basketball, cross country, football, golf, indoor and outdoor track, wrestling.

 - Accessibility Resources